dimarusnak/rsschool-cv/cv.md

 ## Languages ##

-* Russian - native speaker
+* Russian ( native speaker )
-* English -
+* English ( I think that test can not to show a real level of using language.
+Got a little experience with speaking native-speakers, such as Mormons.
+Wathcing YOUTUBE a lot, trying using english in every aspect of input information in my life (TV Series, books etc) ).